• Home

 Y Mabinogi by Gwyn Thomas

 Your kids will most enjoy the folklore if it’s told in their own language.
 If that language is Cymraeg, here’s a Welsh language edition of The Mabinogion for children.
-This one is available in paperback only but is perfect for magical bedtime stories they read alone or that you read to them.
+This one is available in paperback only, but is perfect for magical bedtime stories they read alone or that you read to them.

-Chwedlau o Bedair Cainc y Mabinogi wedi eu hailadrodd ar gyfer plant gan Gwyn Thomas, gyda lluniau trawiadol a lliwgar gan Margaret Jones.
+From the blurb: Chwedlau o Bedair Cainc y Mabinogi wedi eu hailadrodd ar gyfer plant gan Gwyn Thomas, gyda lluniau trawiadol a lliwgar gan Margaret Jones.

 Lady Guest’s Mabinogion with Essays on Medieval Welsh Myths and Arthurian Legends